-Video Ports on Your Trading Computer: What’s the Difference?
+Computer Video Ports: What’s the Difference?

-In today’s post, I present a simple compilation of information on the common video ports you’re likely to encounter.
+In today’s post, I present a simple compilation of information on the common computer video ports you’re likely to encounter.
 These include HDMI, DisplayPort, DVI, and VGA.
 Take a look and get a basic understanding of the options available to you.

 HDMI